kc108/js-zero-to-hero/README.md

 - forEach(): you cannot break out of forEach(), will not be able to continue; or break;
 - for.. of loop lets you break out of it
+- map() vs forEach()
+- use forEach when you don't want a separate array
+- map(): creates a new array